Ah, springtime—warm breezes, daffodils, sunshine, and among Classical Conversations families, practicing for “Memory Master”!

 - The entire timeline of 160 events from creation to modern times;

-- Twenty-four history sentences about U.S. history;
+- Twenty-four sentences about history;

-- Twenty-four science questions and answers covering human anatomy, chemistry, and origins;
+- Twenty-four science questions and answers;

 - Multiplication tables through the fifteens plus squares and cubes, conversions, and math laws;